-Step 6: Tax residents must report assets from abroad exceeding EUR 50,000 using Form 720.
+Step 6: Tax residents must report assets from abroad exceeding EUR 50,000 using Form 720(link is external).
 This may also be submitted online.
 A minimum fine of EUR 20,000 may be imposed for breaching this obligation.
 Assets include:

 - Accounts in which the individual is the titleholder, or is a representative, authorized person or beneficiary, or has disposal powers.

 - Securities, rights, insurance and life or temporary annuities.

 - Real estate or rights on real estate.

 Step 7: If you have tax due, you can pay in one go at your bank or choose to pay in 2 instalments by direct debit (end of June and November).
 Tax refunds will usually be paid into your account around 3 to 4 months after filing your tax return.